Phone numbers

-ADHD is diagnosed much more commonly in men then in women and is more likely to go undiagnosed in women.
+Attention deficit hyperactivity disorder (ADHD) is diagnosed much more commonly in men then in women and is more likely to go undiagnosed in women.
 The ratio of men to women with ADHD is about 3:2.
 This diagnosis gap might stem from stereotypes and the fact that ADHD has traditionally been thought of as a condition that only affects men and boys.

 However, it may also be because the symptoms of ADHD in women can differ compared to the symptoms that men typically experience.
 This can make ADHD difficult to spot and diagnose in girls and women.
 On the other hand, boys with ADHD are much more likely to have behavioural problems and be disruptive in class.
-This means that a childhood diagnosis in boys in more likely.
+This means that a childhood diagnosis in boys is more likely.

 Here, we discuss the differences in ADHD presentations between men and women, the challenges associated with getting an ADHD diagnosis for women, and how you can get support if you need it.

-Common Types of ADHD in Women
+Common types of ADHD in women

 ADHD has three different presentations:

-1. Inattentive
+• Inattentive

-2. Hyperactive/impulsive
+• Hyperactive/impulsive

-3. A combination of the above
+• A combination of the above

 Some people display mainly inattentive symptoms while others display mainly hyperactive symptoms.
 Some people may display both.